Skip to main content

 Merging entities

 There can be duplicates present in a dataset.
-This primarily takes place where multiple organisations are providing data against the same object (or entity).
-We do not automatically detect and remove these, the old-entity table is used to highlight these duplications and provide them under a single entity number.
+This primarily takes place where multiple organisations are providing data about the same entity.
+We do not automatically detect and remove these.
+Instead, the lookup.csv for a dataset can be used to map data from different organisations to the same entity, or the old-entity.csv can be used to redirect information from one entity to another.

 Retiring data